 During electrolysis, the free ions furnished by the electrolyte are migrated towards oppositely charged electrodes and are discharged under electric potential.

-* Cations migrate towards cathode and are reduced.
+* Cations migrate towards the cathode and are reduced.

-* Anions migrate towards anode and are oxidized.
+* Anions migrate towards the anode and are oxidized.

 E.g. Let us take a hypothetical electrolyte, XY, which is ionized as follows:

 The cation, Xn+ migrates towards the cathode and gets discharged to 'X' by reduction i.e. by gaining electrons.
 Whereas, the anion, Yn- moves towards the anode and is oxidized to 'Y' by losing electrons.

 Xn+ + ne- -----------> X (reduction half reaction)